 Studies have also credited massage with alleviating hypertension, which reduces the likelihood of having a heart attack, stroke, or kidney failure.
 Researchers have stated that applying strategic pressure to the body stimulates the vagus nerve in the brain which controls the regulation of blood pressure.
 As a result, massage is also a highly effective treatment for headaches.
 With over 68 million Americans identified with high blood pressure, in addition to the 8% of our adult population walking around undiagnosed, we must as a community educate on preventive practices.
 To learn more about other preventative measures for battling high blood pressure, see our post from last week [B1] in honor of National High Blood Pressure Awareness Month.

 The goal of therapeutic massage is ultimately to help patients relax.
 A fast-paced lifestyle without proper preventative measures can take a toll on both physical and mental health.
 The effects of just one massage can result in increased feelings of happiness, alertness, and creativity lasting for a series of days or even weeks.
-CPH and Associates is proud to provide liability coverage for Allied Health professionals working in the massage industry and who are contributing to a positive impact in the daily lives of many people!
+CPH Insurance is proud to provide liability coverage for Allied Health professionals working in the massage industry and who are contributing to a positive impact in the daily lives of many people!